Test and tag procedure

 - Depending on the type of fail, we can perform a plug and/or cable repair.

-- Alternatively, we provide a recommendation on how to rectify the failure including re-test after rectification, if applicable.
+- Alternatively, we provide a recommendation on how to rectify the failure including a re-test after rectification, if applicable.

 Within 48 hours after testing and tagging, we provide a full detailed report covering the scope of all testing activities and recommendations.
 All tested equipment receives a unique asset number, which makes it easy to track your items over the years.